 - Measles, Mumps, and Rubella (MMR) Vaccine: Colorado law requires every student to submit proof of two (2) valid vaccinations for measles, mumps, and rubella (MMR) given no earlier than 4 days before the student's first birthday.
-There must be at least 28 calendar days between the two vaccinations. - Covid Vaccine: Please refer to the Mines Covid website for current information on the Covid vaccine requirement. - Meningococcal ACWY Vaccine: Colorado law requires all students living on campus in student housing to either submit proof of a Meningitis ACWY vaccine given within the last five years, or to sign the Meningococcal waiver form.
+There must be at least twenty-eight (28) calendar days between the two vaccinations. - Meningococcal ACWY Vaccine: Colorado law requires all students living on campus in student housing to either submit proof of a Meningitis ACWY vaccine given within the last five years, or to sign the Meningococcal waiver form.
 If the 5-year period will expire while the student is living on campus, we recommend receiving another Meningococcal ACWY vaccine.
 Students will have a hold placed on their account 5 years after the date of the most recent Meningitis ACWY vaccine if they are still living on campus.
 Currently, Meningitis ACWY is required, Meningitis B is recommended. - Tuberculosis: Completion of the Tuberculosis questionnaire is required.
 This form is located in the Health Portal under the Forms tab.
 In some cases, TB testing may also be indicated.